 As Deputy Director and General Counsel: Chief FERC counsel at the Kansas Corporation Commission, the scope of Mr. Feather’s practice was in the areas of administrative law, oil and gas law, and public utility law, including rate of return of regulation, transmission line siting, energy efficiency, gas safety and reliability issues, oil and gas operator license renewals and oil and gas operator penalty disputes.

 Originally from the Pittsburgh, Pennsylvania area, Mr. Feather and his family decided to put down roots in Topeka, Kansas.
-When Mr. Feather and his wife are not busy raising their five children, they are very active in their local faith community and for the past four years have served as licensed foster care providers.
+When Mr. Feather and his wife are not busy raising their six children, they are very active in their local faith community and for the past four years have served as licensed foster care providers.
 Mr. Feather has also served on the board of directors for Zelos a non-profit organization that provided humanitarian aid to refugees in South Sudan.

 Mr. Feather is a member of the Topeka, Kansas and Energy Bar Associations and Kansas area Defense Counsel.